teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 You will have to take the time for our Christmas to New Year company wide close down period from your allowance each year - this is usually three or four days of leave and will be automatically booked for you at the start of each calendar year.

-To book holiday make appropriate plans for your schedule, confirm with the colleagues it affects and then request via [Who’s Off](http://www.whosoff.com).
+To book holiday make appropriate plans for your schedule, confirm with the colleagues it affects and then request via Bamboo.

 You can use holiday in half days or whole days.
 On a half day you either start or finish at 12.30pm.